 If your picture is less than 96dpi, then the opposite happens.
 A picture of 88px high with a dpi of 32 would then result in a 96dpi image of 264px high.
 So the result will be a very large image (but this time you can resize it back without the image becoming blurry).

-Another option would be to place the picture on the web server and to disable the option "Send a copy of the pictures".
-This will stop Outlook from re-rendering the picture as Outlook simply cannot modify the picture on the web server.
-However, this would still render the image too small as there is no option in the Signature editor to change the picture's dimensions.
+- Place the picture on the web server and disable the option “Send a copy of the pictures“.
+Although it will stop Outlook from re-rendering the picture, it would still render the image too small as the Signature editor will change the picture’s dimensions.
 You can overcome this by setting the width and height element correctly by editing the htm-file of your signature manually (usually somewhere at the bottom of the file or simply search for the original file name).

 For detailed instructions for either workaround see: Images resize and become unsharp upon sending.

-This is probably because you have used Word as the "Advanced Editor" in Outlook 2003 or previous to create your signature in.
-Often this is the result of some Word add-in that you have installed or using Word's graphical objects to create your signature image with.
+This is probably because you have used Word to create your signature.
+Often this is the result of some Word add-in that you have installed or using Word’s graphical objects to create your signature image with.

-It is really not recommended to use Word as the Advanced Editor to create your signatures with.
-If you want to use Word's graphical objects to create your signature image with, you can still do that directly in Word.
+It is really not recommended to use Word to create your signatures.
+If you want to use Word’s graphical objects to create your signature image, you can still do that directly in Word.
 Then make a screenshot of it and paste the screenshot in a picture editor (even Paint will do!).
 In the picture editor, crop the screenshot so that only your image is visible and save it as a png-file.
-You can now insert the png-file as any normal signature image via Outlook's built-in Signature Editor.
+You can now insert the png-file as any normal signature image via Outlook’s built-in Signature Editor.